-Unit Description 4c The matrix is composed of loose loamy silt which contains great amounts of decomposed organics, carbon, charcoal flecks, roots and small burnt and unburnt bone fragments.
-The silt is very dark grayish brown (10 YR 3/2) to a dark brown (10 YR 3/3) in color.
+Unit Description 4c The matrix is composed of loose loamy silt which contains great amounts of decomposed organics, carbon, charcoal · flecks, roots and small burnt and unburnt bone fragments.
+The silt is very dark grayish brown (10 YR 3/2) to a dark brown (10 YR $3/3$) in color.
 The unit varies in thickness from 2 cm to 13 cm.
 In some places it is overlaid by unit 4a and unit 3.
 Its lower contact is variable and may be with unit 4b, 5a, 5b or 6a.
 The matrix is an altered Watana tephra.
 This unit is restricted to a small portion of the exposed site and is discontinuous over the entire site area.
 Artifacts are found along each of the contacts and throughout the unit.
 5a A loamy silt with decomposed organics, carbon staining and small pieces of charcoal.
+It is black in color (10 YR 2/1) and occurs as a lens which undulates in thickness and small pieces of charcoal.
 It is black in color (10 YR 2/1) and occurs as a lens which undulates in thickness from .5 cm to 2 cm.
 It is always in contact with the lower 5b unit and its upper contact is variable.
-Tradi- tionally this unit has been recognized as the paleosol above the Oshetna tephra.
-It is discontinuous over the found associated with this unit as well as its contacts.
+Traditionally this unit has been recognized as the paleosol above the Oshetna tephra.
+It is discontinuous over the entire site but is found in every square.
+Artifacts are found associated with this unit as well as its contacts.

 The matrix is a light gray very fine matrix which powders and streaks in the hand (10 YR 5/1).
 The unit varies in thickness.
 At places it is as thin as .5 cm and may get as thick as 12 cm.
 The unit is usually overlaid by the black paleosol (5a) and is underlaid by glacial drift.
 Because of its stratigraphic position, this unit has been recognized as the Oshetna tephra.
-Particle analysis of but is disturbed and discontinues in each square.
+Particle analysis of three samples taken from this unit all indicate that these sediments are not volcanic in origin.
+There is a high probability that if these sediments are Oshetna tephra, they have been mixed with other non-volcanic sediments.
+This unit is found in all of the test squares but is disturbed and discontinues in each square.
 Nine artifacts have been found within this sediment unit.

-Description three samples taken from this unit all indicate that these sediments are not volcanic in origin.
-There is high probability that if these sediments are Oshetna tephra, they have been mixed with other non-volcanic sediments.
-This unit is found in all of the test squa a ares